Lodestar-Finance/plvGLP-looper/README.md

 ## Contract inputs

-- IERC20 token: The token you wish to loop
+- IERC20 `_token`: The token you wish to loop
-- uint256 amount: The amount you wish to leverage
+- uint256 `_amount`: The amount you wish to leverage
-- uint16 leverage: The amount at which you wish to leverage up to (10000, 20000, 30000 = 1, 2, 3)
+- uint16 `_leverage`: The amount at which you wish to leverage up to (10000, 20000, 30000 = 1, 2, 3)
-- uint16 useWalletBalance: A flag used to indicate whether the user wishes to use their wallet balance (1) or not (0)
+- uint16 `_useWalletBalance`: A flag used to indicate whether the user wishes to use their wallet balance (1) or not (0)

 ### Approvals